FAITHOKOSUN/simple_shell/README.md

-In this project,building a custom linux shell.
+In this project, we are practicing to build a custom linux shell.